kata198/NetFetch/README.rst

 To Migrate, fetch any files using "--old-format", and then store them back without that flag.
 There is not an automatic util, because of encryption.

+Version 2.0 also depends on IndexedRedis of at least version 2.9.0

 API
 ---